legumeinfo/datastore-specifications/PROTOCOLS/README.md

 configuration file will depend on the files to be transformed.
 Files from the Pnytozome repository have their own conventions and patterns, reflected in this Arabidopsis example.

-#### Download assembly and annotation from Phytozome, into working directory at lis-stage:
+#### Download assembly and annotation into working directory at lis-stage:
 ```
   cd /usr/local/www/data/private/Arabidopsis/thaliana
 ```
-The directory layout for Phytozome assembly and annotation files is:
+The directory layout for Phytozome assembly and annotation files (for this example) is:
 ```
   Athaliana_447_Araport11/annotation
   Athaliana_447_Araport11/assembly